kuri65536/preparse-xml-comment-to-pandoc/README.md

 - use command line library.
 - setting files for customize behavior.
 - filter output of blocks by user specified tag or attribute.
-- implement test.
-- want: rename block to member? to fit RFC.
+- want: rename block-tag to member? it similar to msbuild output.
 - insert block name by macro.
 - parse indent of `&lt;remarks&gt; &lt;!-- some --&gt; start` to ` start`
 - specify toc title to pandoc.